josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/crisis-center/crisis-detail-resolver.service.ts (generated)" path="router/src/app/crisis-center/crisis-detail-resolver.service.1.ts"></code-example>

 Move the relevant parts of the crisis retrieval logic in `CrisisDetailComponent.ngOnInit()` into the `CrisisDetailResolverService`.
-Import the `Crisis` model, `CrisisService`, and the `Router` so you can navigate elsewhere if you can't fetch the crisis.
+Import the `Crisis` model, `CrisisService`, and the `Router` so you can navigate elsewhere if you cannot fetch the crisis.

 Be explicit and implement the `Resolve` interface with a type of `Crisis`.